 UVEI was established more than forty years ago to meet regional needs for well-qualified teachers in a non-degree, competency-based environment.
 In 2009, the Principal Internship Program was established, applying the same pedagogy and philosophy that made the UVEI Teacher Internship Program a model for the preparation of educators.

 The Upper Valley Educators Institute is an accredited, independent, non-profit school of education.
-Our Principal Internship Program is accredited by the American Council for Continuing Education and Training (ACCET) and is approved by the New Hampshire and Vermont Departments of Education.
+UVEI is accredited by the American Council for Continuing Education and Training (ACCET) and our Principal Internship Program is approved by the New Hampshire and Vermont Departments of Education as a pathway to licensure.

 Principal interns spend the school year working with their mentor and other members of the administrative team.
 As a member of that team, the intern’s administrative responsibilities expand gradually and deliberately.
 They work with department or grade level teams, observe and evaluate teachers, participate on school improvement teams, handle student issues, attend parent conferences, collaborate with parents and community agencies, attend school-based/district level administrator and school board meetings, serve as the LEA at special education meetings, monitor activities before/after school, and function as a principal when building administrators are absent.
 The program thus introduces interns to the realities of the principalship.